jhucsf/spring2021/assign/assign02.md

 Milestone 2 grading breakdown (10% of assignment grade):

-* Coming soon!
+* Unit tests of assembly language functions: 1%
+* At least 1 assembly language function fully working: 2%
+* At least 2 assembly language functions fully working: 2%
+* At least 3 assembly language functions fully working: 1%
+* At least 4 assembly language functions fully working: 1%
+* At least 5 assembly language functions fully working: 1%
+* At least 6 assembly language functions fully working: 1%
+* At least 7 assembly language functions fully working: 1%

 Milestone 3 grading breakdown (70% of assignment grade):

 * Coming soon!

 This is a challenging assignment.
 Don't wait until the last minute to start it!
 As usual, ask questions using Piazza, come to office hours, etc.

 **Important**: When you write assembly code, you must *actually* write assembly code.
 Using the compiler to generate assembly code is *not* allowed.
 In addition, we expect *highly detailed* code comments; in assembly lanuage programs, it's not unusual for *every* line of code to be commented.

 When you are done with this assignment you will have proved yourself capable of writing nontrivial x86-64 assembly code.
 This is a foundational skill for hacking on operating systems and compilers, understanding security vulnerabilities such as buffer overflows, and generally becoming one with the machine.

 ## Getting started

 Get started by downloading [csf\_assign02.zip](csf_assign02.zip) and extracting it using the `unzip` command.

 You can download this file from a Linux command prompt using the `curl` command: